robtweed/ewd-qoper8/README.md

 ## What is ewd-qoper8?

-ewd-qoper8 is a Node.js-based message queue module.
+ewd-qoper8 is a generic, high-performance Node.js-based message queue module.
 It provides you with:

 - a memory-based queue within your main process onto which you can add JSON messages
 - a pool of persistent child processes (aka worker processes) that run your message handler functions